thymeleaf/thymeleaf-docs/docs/articles/springmail.md

 More examples
 -------------

-For the sake of brevity, we have only detailed one of the four types of email we want our application to send.
+For the sake of brevity, we have only detailed one of the five types of email our application is able to send.
 However, you can see the source code required for creating all four types of emails at the `springmail` example application you can download from the [documentation page](/documentation.html).